-SUBJECT: SR-22-02: The Federal Election Commission's Compliance with Improper
+The Federal Election Commission's Compliance with Improper Payments SUBJECT:

-Payments Reporting for Fiscal Year 2021
+Reporting for Fiscal Year 2022

-DATE: May 9, 2022
+DATE: May 4, 2023

 Purpose.
-This report transmits the results of the Federal Election Commission (FEC) Office of Inspector General (OIG) fiscal year (FY) 2021 annual review of the FEC's compliance with the Payment Integrity Information Act of 2019 (PIIA).
+This report transmits the results of the Federal Election Commission (FEC) Office of Inspector General (OIG) fiscal year (FY) 2022 annual review of the FEC's compliance with the Payment Integrity Information Act of 2019 (PIIA).
 The Office of Management and Budget (OMB) Circular A-123 requires that each agency's OIG annually review and evaluate whether the agency has published the appropriate improper payments information with the annual Performance and Accountability Report (PAR) or Annual Financial Report (AFR) and accompanying materials for the most recent fiscal year.
 In addition, each OIG is to determine if the agency has complied with the PIIA and other applicable payment integrity guidance.

 Criteria.
-We conducted a special review to satisfy our FY 2021 annual compliance review using the requirements in OMB Circular A-123, Appendix C (March 2021), OMB Circular A-136 (August 10, 2021), OMB Annual Data Call Instructions, OMB Payment Integrity Question and Answer Platform, and the CIGIE Guide for PIIA.
+We conducted a compliance review to satisfy our FY 2022 annual compliance review using the requirements in OMB Circular A-123, Appendix C (March 2021), OMB Circular A-136 (June 3, 2022), OMB Annual Data Call Instructions, OMB Payment Integrity Question and Answer Platform, and the CIGIE Guide for PIIA.

 Results.
-For FY 2021, the OIG concludes the FEC complied with the following applicable requirements outlined in the PIIA and OMB guidance:
+For FY 2022, the OIG concludes the FEC complied with the following applicable requirements outlined in the PIIA and OMB guidance (see table below):

 Legal Requirements Compliance 1a.
 Published payment integrity information with the annual financial statement and in the accompanying materials to the annual financial statement of the agency for the most recent FY in accordance with OMB guidance.
 Yes 1b.
 Posted the annual financial statement and accompanying materials required under guidance of the OMB on the agency website.
 Yes 2a.
 Conducted improper payment risk assessments for each program with annual outlays greater than \$10,000,000 at least once in the last three years.
 Yes 2b.
-Adequately concluded whether the program is likely to make improper payments and unknown payments above or below the statutory threshold.
+Adequately concluded whether the program is likely to make improper payments (IP) and unknown payments (UP) above or below the statutory threshold.
 Yes 3.
-Published improper payments and unknown payment estimates for programs susceptible to significant improper payments and unknown payments in the accompanying materials to the annual financial statement.
+Published IP and UP estimates for programs susceptible to significant IPs and UPs in the accompanying materials to the annual financial statement.
 N/A 4.
 Published corrective action plans for each program for which an estimate above the statutory threshold was published in the accompanying materials to the annual financial statement.
 N/A 5a.
-Published an improper payment and unknown payment reduction targets for each program for which an estimate above the statutory threshold was published in the accompanying materials to the annual financial statement.
+Published an IP and UP reduction targets for each program for which an estimate above the statutory threshold was published in the accompanying materials to the annual financial statement.
 N/A 5b.
 Demonstrated improvements to payment integrity or reached a tolerable improper payment and unknown payment rate.
 N/A 5c.
-Developed a plan to meet the improper and unknown payment reduction target.
+Developed a plan to meet the IP and UP reduction target.
 N/A 6.
-Reported an improper payment and unknown payment estimate of less than 10% for each program for which an estimate was published in the accompanying materials to the annual financial statement.
+Reported an IP and UP estimate of less than 10% for each program for which an estimate was published in the accompanying materials to the annual financial statement.
 N/A

-&lt;sup>1 Availbale at FEC Independent Auditor's Report and Financial Statements FY 2021.
+&lt;sup>1 Available at Independent Audit Report of FEC's FY 22 Financial Statement.